crossplane/crossplane/docs/design/Resource-Abstract-Class.md

 }
 ```

-AbstractResource intended to provide the means to consume the concrete resource from the Application domain.
+An `AbstractInstance` intended to provide the means to consume the concrete resource from the Application domain.
 For that
-purpose AbstractResource is defined in the same namespace as the consuming application, in contrast to the `ResourceInstance`
+purpose `AbstractInstance` is defined in the same namespace as the consuming application, in contrast to the `ResourceInstance`
 which is defined at the "system" level.

-The `AbstractResource` provides the utilization which could be classified by two aspectes:
+The `AbstractInstance` provides the utilization which could be classified by two phases:
 - Binding - find and match or create the `ResourceInstance` and bind to it
 - Usage - provide additional parameters to handle specialized usage of this resource as it pertains to a consuming application.

 ### Binding
 #### Static
-In the static binding context, the `AbstractResource` is intended to find an available `ResourceInstance` and if one is found bind to it.
+In the static binding context, the `AbstractInstance` is intended to find an available `ResourceInstance` and if one is found bind to it.

 The `AbstractInstance` provides two ways of finding a `ResourceInstance`:
 - `VolumeName`: direct link to the `ResourceInstance` with the same name